lemonade-hq/policy-2.0/renters.md

 ## The Squeezed Version

 Congratulations!
-You got yourself a Lemonade Renters Insurance Policy for your home at **5 Crosby St., New York 10013, NY**.
+You got yourself a Lemonade Renters Insurance Policy for your home at **5 Crosby St., New York, NY 10013**.
 Your policy number is **LP234F32**.

 We want to make sure you know what you’re getting for your **$5.20 per month**, so we did our best to make this policy short and sweet.